Using query parameters

 where attr > {{Int32(my_filter)}}

-custom_error function is an advanced version of error where you can customize the response, for example.
-It gets an object as the first argument which will be sent as JSON and the status_code as a second argument (defaults to 400)
+The custom_error function is an advanced version of error where you can customize the response and other aspects.
+The function gets an object as the first argument, which is sent as JSON, and the status_code as a second argument, which defaults to 400.

 Validate if a param is defined and throw an error if it's not defined